 Ovulation can have a significant impact on the brain and body

 Ovulation brings other surprising effects: Research from Indiana University’s Kinsey Institute shows that around the time we start ovulating, between day 14 to day 25, we see men’s faces through a different lens.

 The frontal cortex, which typically manages our self-control, declines a bit, leaving us freer to be attracted to more masculine-looking faces and more likely to engage in risky sexual behavior, the study authors say.

-A German study cited in Shape shows that the grey matter in our brain grows, particularly in the hippocampus, leading to improved memory, largely because we are pumping out high levels of oestrogen.
-Sadly, this window is quite short as once we start ovulating our oestrogen and testosterone levels decrease.
+A German study cited in Shape shows that the grey matter in our brain grows, particularly in the hippocampus, leading to improved memory, largely because we are pumping out high levels of estrogen.
+Sadly, this window is quite short as once we start ovulating our estrogen and testosterone levels decrease.

 Phase 4 – mental and emotional health during the luteal phase

-Hormones: The Luteal phase of your cycle is characterised by the rise of progesterone.
+Hormones: The Luteal phase of your cycle is characterized by the rise of progesterone.
 This is also the stage when many women, 85%, will experience pre-menstrual stress (aka PMS).